British Prime Minister Liz Truss resigns after weeks of criticism and turmoil

 Hours later, chaotic efforts to force Conservative legislators to vote symbolically in favor of fracking — another key element of her leadership platform — ended in accusations that members had been manhandled by her supporters into voting with her government.
 By Thursday morning, Truss confirmed she would be resigning her position.

-Truss replaced Boris Johnson as prime minister this summer.
+Truss replaced Boris Johnson as prime minister in early September.
 Johnson was forced out by his party after questions were raised about his character amid a series of scandals.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.